romanrabodzei/Transmission-Docker/README.md

-# Docker container for Transmission
+# Docker container with Transmission client

 Transmission is a fast, easy, and free BitTorrent client.
 For more information, visit [https://transmissionbt.com/](https://transmissionbt.com/).